chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 ### Getting Started

 Sometimes it is not immediately obvious which view is the common superview for two different views.
 So, how would we go about finding the common superview?
 There are a few steps we need to go through first.
 Let's take this problem one view at a time.
-To begin with let's create a class called ViewTraverser which will be responsible for functionality for finding our common superview (if it exists!)
+To begin with, let's create a class called ViewTraverser which will be responsible for functionality for finding our common superview (if it exists!)

 ### Creating A View-Tag Table

 To start with let's create a private function **traverseSuperViews(view: UIView) -> [Int : UIView]**.
 This should take in a view parameter and return a table/dictionary with the parameter's superviews.
-For the sake of this exercise I'm going to assume that each view has been given a unique integer as a tag property.
+For the sake of this exercise, I'm going to assume that each view has been given a unique integer as a tag property.
 We are going to use that tag as the key for each corresponding view in the table.
 Why should this method be private?
-This traverseSuperViews is just one piece of the puzzel.
+This traverseSuperViews is just one piece of the puzzle.
 It will only be used by a method within the ViewTraverser class.

 {% highlight swift linenos %}